fortythreesam/FourthYearProject/report/report.md

 #### 2.1.2.2 Gaussian Filter

-A gaussian filter blurs an image causing a reduction in noise and detail.
-This is achieved by convolving the image using a gaussian function.
+A Gaussian filter blurs an image causing a reduction in noise and detail.
+This is achieved by convolving the image using a Gaussian function.
 The standard deviation of the noise is required.

 #### 2.1.2.3 Chambolle's Total Variation Filter